thangit93/hrm/readme.md

 # IceHrm

-This is a docker based development environment for the Symfony App Imageserver.
+This is a docker based development environment for the IceHrm.
 It's based on 2 containers:

 - php (7.3.11)
 - mysql (5.5)